smapiot/piral/src/plugins/piral-menu/README.md

 import { MyTile } from './MyMenuItem';

 export function setup(piral: PiletApi) {
-  // register with a name
+  // Register the menu item with a unique name: piral.registerMenu('first', MyMenuItem);

-  piral.registerMenu('first', MyMenuItem);
-  // and unregister; maybe some time later? piral.unregisterMenu('first');
+  // And, at some later time, unregister it via that name: piral.unregisterMenu('first');
 }
 ```